 I felt just like this Facebook commentator, who wrote later that day: “I thought there would be few people, and it would be frightening, but there were many people, all were calm, and the column was stronger than what surrounded it.”

 In this strange, colourful, sunny mood we reached the Cathedral.
-Where we were awaited.
-Small but vocal groups of people with St. George’s ribbons wanted to be sure we knew we were traitors.
+And there, at last, we were awaited.
+Small but vocal groups of people with St. George’s ribbons wanted to be sure we knew we were bloody traitors.
 Those sleepy-looking, calm policemen acted fast: the loudest provocateur was led away almost immediately.
 As was, according to notes that appeared on Facebook later that evening, this older gentleman, with a sign that said: “This war is our fault.
 Drop your weapons.”